-The Information Technology sector is reporting the third largest (year-over-year) earnings decline of all eleven sectors at -5.3%.
-At the industry level, three of the six industries in this sector are reporting a decline in earnings: Semiconductors & Semiconductor Equipment (-29%), Technology Hardware, Storage, & Peripherals (-9%), and Electronic Equipment, Instruments & Components (-5%).
-On the other hand, the other three industries in this sector are reporting earnings growth: Software (16%), IT Services (7%), and Communication Equipment (4%).
+The Information Technology sector is reporting the third largest (year-over-year) earnings decline of all eleven sectors at -5.2%.
+At the industry level, three of the six industries in this sector are reporting a decline in earnings: Semiconductors & Semiconductor Equipment (-25%), Technology Hardware, Storage, & Peripherals (-10%), and Electronic Equipment, Instruments & Components (-5%).
+On the other hand, the other three industries in this sector are reporting (or have reported) earnings growth: Software (16%), IT Services (7%), and Communication Equipment (4%).